SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 --------

 [SAP Netweaver](https://www.sap.com/platform/netweaver/index.epx) and
-[SAP HANA](https://www.sap.com/products/hana.html)are technology platforms for building and integrating SAP business applications.
+[SAP HANA](https://www.sap.com/products/hana.html) are technology platforms for building and integrating SAP business applications.
 Communication between components uses different network protocols.
 While some of them are standard and well-known protocols, others are proprietaries and public information is not available.